-While enjoying the Venice beach sunset I contemplate the new virus that entered our lives.
-We don’t know yet from which animal and how, but it has been spreading rapidly worldwide, causing death under the elderly population.
+While enjoying the Venice beach sunset I contemplate on the new virus that entered our lives.
+We don’t know yet how it came about, but it has been spreading rapidly worldwide, causing death under the elderly population.
 For 98% of the population, the virus is like the flu, a day at home and back to work.

 Two percent of the population, mainly people 70 years and older, suffer from the virus and it can be a nightmare.
 For this group, the virus is hard to treat, and the hospitalization time is long, putting severe strain on the health system.
 Therefore, regular operations have been delayed making space for the people with the virus.